blitz0p3rations/blitz0p3rations.github.io/about.md

 - Learning new techniques and attacks.
 - Emulating and replicating OSINT investigations in the geopolitical field.
 - Reading books about Aerospace, geopolitics and environmental sustainability.

-Currently, I am seeking a Penetration Tester position in the Netherlands, where I can continue to perform web penetration testing activities, with opportunities to engage in more internal network-related engagements through assumed breach scenarios.

 This blog is a platform where I share knowledge and tactical techniques, and discuss various topics related to Intelligence, Hacking, and other subjects that interest me.